asamuzaK/withExEditorHost/README.md

 After that, you will be prompted for the following, please input as appropriate.

+NOTE: If you are upgrading from host v2.x, it is not necessary to overwrite the editor setting.
+You can choose `n` and exit.

 * Enter editor path
 * Enter command line options
   * NOTE: Quote the argument if it contains spaces or backslashes.